What is Farm to Table / Farm to Fork?

 In the farm-to-fork model, long journeys on planes, ships, and trucks are not needed.
 Farmers’ markets and local businesses are often centrally located, as well.
 Because they are generally smaller than big-box stores, local businesses can exist in highly urbanized areas.
 This means that consumers do not need to take long drives or public transportation to buy from these businesses.

-This reduction of food mileage significantly decreases the environmental impact of farm-to-table eating.
+This reduction in food mileage significantly decreases the environmental impact of farm-to-table eating.

 Boosting Local Economies

 Supporting small, local farms also increases economic activity in local communities.
 With the farm-to-table model, more money flows into the pockets of local farmers instead of large, multinational corporations.
 This creates a more sustainable local economy that ensures long-term viability for a community.

 As an increasingly trendy (and even mainstream) term, farm-to-table is often misused — accidentally or otherwise.
 For example, food sold at a grocery store is not — by definition — ‘farm to table’.
 If an ingredient was not purchased directly from a farm, it is not farm-to-table.
 It is essential to be wary of this distinction because the term farm-to-table is not legally defined by any US regulating body.